kakrusch/docana-project-luka/README.md

 ## Methods

+- done on google colab, so relevant sections need to be adapted (eg. mainly loading files)
+    - requirements.txt in github, but we pip installed directly in the colab notebook
+    - in case of using a different interface, remove these from the top of the two documents
+- code consists of two documents: one for preprocessing and running the model - the model is saved after the last step and saved, so that it can be used locally as input to the second file, which contains all the analysis

 ### Prepocessing

-- done on google colab, so relevant sections need to be adapted (eg. loading files)

 1. We got the 4 largest subreddits in the dataset and put it in a dataframe using panda to access it better during the analysis.
 We saved it in a csv file so that it did not have to be loaded the data every time.
     - AskReddit, League of Legends, Relationships, TIFU

 2. We custom tokenized each subreddit using NLTK and regular expressions for the exceptions.
 Punctuation was removed for all tokens except for 'O.K' and lowered all tokens except for 'Ok' and 'O.K'.
         - For the versions of 'ok' case and punctuation matters: Ok vs ok vs O.K., but for other words it introduced too much noise.

-3. We got all the OKs in each subreddits and got a list of all the oks that appeared in every single subreddit (more than 5 times to generate mostly good embeddings).
+4. We got all the OKs in each subreddits and got a list of all the oks that appeared in every single subreddit (more than 5 times to generate mostly good embeddings).
     - 'okay', 'ok', 'Ok', 'O.K', 'okey', 'k'

 ### Model Setup